 It is the beginning of April of 2021, and I have lost seven friends and family members, including my grandfather (he always wanted me to call him that, but he had no choice but to settle for the more accessible word: papa).

 What I have learned about losing a small village worth of people over the last 11 years is:

 This is how countries around the world celebrate death, with cultures far much older than ours:

-- During these three days, the Japanese place lanterns around lakes, rivers and around the cities, to help guide them back to their origins.
+- During these three days, the Japanese placed lanterns around lakes, rivers, and cities to help guide them back to their origins.
 During this time, families go together to the graves of loved ones to pray and clean.

-- Similar traditions are found amongst Northern Asian cultures by showing respect to their ancestors by visiting their graves, and they too light lanterns.
+- Similar traditions are found amongst Northern Asian cultures by respecting their ancestors by visiting their graves and light lanterns.

 - Qingming is the most significant remembrance of the dead in China.
 The Chinese celebrate this day by taking care of family and other loved ones’ graves, picking weeds, adding new soil, and cleaning the tombstone and surroundings.

 - The current traditions involve people bringing paper to the graves that symbolizes money as an offering for those who’ve passed.

 - Families also tie lanterns to kites and fly them.
 Again, it is a representation of good fortune.